New York Central Mutual Insurance review 2022

 - Coverage D, Loss of Use: $30,000, $50,000, $70,000, $90,000

 - Coverage E, Liability: $300,000

 - Coverage F, Medical Payments: $1,000

 The homeowners also have a $1,000 deductible and a separate wind and hail deductible (if required).

 These are sample rates and should be used for comparative purposes only.
 Your quotes will differ.

-To determine how well the best car insurance companies satisfy these priorities, third-party agency ratings from J.D.
+To determine how well the best car and home insurance companies satisfy these priorities, third-party agency ratings from J.D.
 Power, AM Best, S&P, NAIC, and Moody’s had the most impact on the companies’ Bankrate Scores.
-As price is a common consideration for drivers, we analyzed quoted premiums based on 40-year-old male and female drivers with a 2019 Toyota Camry.
-This profile, assessed across more than 35,000 ZIP codes in the U.S., provided a basis on which drivers may compare each provider.
+As price is a common consideration for drivers and homeowners, we analyzed quoted premiums based on 40-year-old male and female drivers with a 2019 Toyota Camry, as well as 40-year-old male and female homeowners with $250,000 in dwelling coverage.
+This profile, assessed across more than 35,000 ZIP codes in the U.S., provided a basis on which drivers and homeowners may compare each provider.

 While coverage options, insurer availability, affordability and customer experience are often the top priorities, Bankrate also analyzed each insurer’s online and mobile resources for policy management and claims handling.
 Insurance is rapidly evolving to keep pace with our digital world, so these aspects also carried weight in determining Bankrate Scores.